 - Employees that work unsociable night shift hours are generally male, and this attracts a higher pay rate.

-- To actively address the overall gender balance in the organization with a focus on the sales force.
+We will continue to address the overall gender balance in the organization with a focus on salesforce.

 I can confirm the data reported is accurate – Michelle Dettman, Group Head of HR.